Who are you people, anyway?

 Leaving the game bits out to air - particularly in sunlight - for a day or two will usually cause it to dissipate.
 You can also place dryer sheets in the box with the components to reduce the smell.

-We're happy to look at new and interesting games from designers both established and brand new.
-We publish a wide variety of games on any number of different topics; our catalogue is diverse and eclectic.
-At the same time, that doesn't mean that every game is a good fit for Hollandspiele.
+That doesn't necessarily mean that every bold new vision is going to be a good fit for Hollandspiele.
 Most of our games aren't terribly components-intensive and have fairly streamlined rules - so we're probably not a great fit for your bits-heavy economics simulation or your hyper-detailed monster wargame.
 Our games can also be quite weird at times - so we're not going to want to look at vanilla traditional hex-and-counter games.

 - Euro-style games.